Guinness Irish Beef Stew Over Creamy Mashed Potatoes

 • Stew meat- You'll want a leaner cut of stew meat like beef chuck or shoulder cuts.
 I purchase the already trimmed and cut beef tips that come in 1 lb servings.
 These are ideal for stew meat and make preparation super fast.

-• Flour– All-purpose flour is used to help brown the beef and thicken the stew.
+• Flour- All-purpose flour is used to help brown the beef nice and golden.

 • Aromatics- Onions, carrots, celery, and garlic are the foundation of a good flavored stew.